Long-time Mission volunteers gather for a lunchtime celebration

 It takes a village to care for the poor, vulnerable, and needy among us.

 Ministry to the homeless is not a solitary endeavor, but a collaborative effort from people with a wide range of ages and backgrounds.
 Whether rich or poor, student, working, or retired, from homes or institutions, the hearts and hands of volunteers bless our residents and guests every day of the year.

 An overwhelming number of volunteers come to the Mission either inspired by the church ministry or on behalf of their churches.
 Since 1899, we've helped connect people of faith to those in need.

-On Thursday January 28th, the Mission will host a breakfast event for all the churches in the Greater Boston Area.
-As part of our 2016 Campaign of Thanks, the breakfast event will be a chance for church representatives to share food, fellowship, volunteer experiences, and opportunities to serve.
+On Thursday January 28th, the Mission hosted a breakfast event for greater Boston church members who volunteer their time and talents to homeless men and women.
+As part of our 2016 Campaign of Thanks, the breakfast event was a chance for church representatives to share food, fellowship, volunteer experiences, and opportunities to serve.
 Through this campaign, we hope to strengthen existing church relationships and build new connections with church members pursuing social justice.
 As a part of this campaign, we also look forward to hear suggestions from church representatives about additional volunteer opportunities that they would like to see offered at the Mission.

-If you would like to join our breakfast event with members of your church, please RSVP by Jan.
-21 to either (617) 338-9000 ext.
+If you would like to volunteer with members of your church or group, please contact either (617) 338-9000 ext.
 1230 or firstname.lastname@example.org.
-We would love to see you there!
+We would love to see you!